Chocolate Granola

 Key ingredients

-• Nuts – For this recipe, I used a combination of macadamia nuts, pecans and almonds; however, you can use any type of nut.
-Consider using walnuts, peanuts, brazil nuts, pili nuts.
-The amounts used can vary depending on your preference.
+• Nuts – For this recipe, I used a combination of macadamia nuts, pecans and almonds, but you can use any type of nut.
+Try walnuts, peanuts, brazil nuts, pili nuts.
+Amounts are flexible.

-• Seeds – I used hemp seeds, chia seeds, pumpkin seeds and sunflower seeds; however, you can omit or add on additional seeds.
-The amounts used can also be customized to suit your needs.
+• Seeds – I used hemp seeds, chia seeds, pumpkin seeds and sunflower seeds, but you can omit or add other seeds.
+The amounts are also totally customizable.

-• Sweetener – Sugar-free sweetener is my preferred sweetener for this recipe.
-I used both classic sweetener and a brown sugar free substitute for a hint of caramelized flavor.
+• Sweetener – I used both a classic sugar-free sweetener and a brown sugar substitute for a hint of caramelized flavor.

-• Cocoa powder – For the dark chocolate flavor in this homemade granola, we use an unsweetened cocoa powder or you can use Cacao Bliss which was described above and will add additional superfoods.
+• Cocoa powder – For the dark chocolate flavor, use unsweetened cocoa powder or Cacao Bliss (described above) for extra superfood benefits.

 • Egg whites – The binder for the granola to hold it all together.
 Once baked, the egg whites will harden to form crunchy clusters.